-The other issues are that many of the flower buds on the early blooming trees and shrubs may have also been damages and just will not open this year.
-Certain thin barked trees, such as Japanese Maples will split from the cold from a condition called “sunscald”.
-We generally have more damage in the spring after all the snow melts with a few teaser 65 degree days to be followed by a sudden 40 degree drop at night.
-Who knows where all the water from the melting snow is going to go if we have a sudden heat wave?
+The other issues are that many of the flower buds on the early blooming trees and shrubs may have also been damaged and just will not open this year.
+Certain thin-barked trees, such as Japanese Maples will split from the cold from a condition called “sunscald”.
+We generally have more damage in the spring after all the snow melts with a few teaser 65 degree days to be followed by a sudden 40-degree drop at night.
+Who knows where all the water from the melting snow is going to go if we have a sudden heatwave?
 Mother Nature does have a backup plan for this, so don’t jump on a plane to go to Arizona to escape.
 The evergreens like yews, rhododendrons, holly and boxwoods, pines, spruce, and arborvitae will turn brown and drop as the weather warms up.
 Although this is very stressful on the plants, new growth will emerge and push the rest of the dead needles and leaves out of the way and greet you with green.

-Be patient and be prepared to except the reality that some plants may need to be replaced.
-The next step is to consult with an experienced landscape horticulturist and designer to assess any damage and determine if changing the selection of plants or the design may insure optimal future success for your continued enjoyment.
+Be patient and be prepared to accept the reality that some plants may need to be replaced.
+The next step is to consult with an experienced landscape horticulturist and designer to assess any damage and determine if changing the selection of plants or the design may ensure optimal future success for your continued enjoyment.